csci104/site/labs/lab2/index.md

 198	{
 ```

+- [ ] Run the program with input and output files.

 GDB has now started your program, and it stopped on the breakpoint we set earlier.
 You can set these breakpoints on any function name or source line in your code, and GDB will stop there.